I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Conclusion

 \section{Conclusion}

 This work presented a detailed study of browser extensions that steal sensitive user information.
 We started by building a dataset of 218 spying extensions on the Chrome store using expert manual investigation.
 Such a dataset allowed us to conduct an in-depth analysis of the modus operandi of these spying extensions.
-Being a privileged software residing in the user's browser, spying extensions can track the complete online activity of a user.
+Being a privileged software residing in the user's browser, spying extensions can track online activities of a user.
 Spying extensions steal a variety of sensitive personal information, including the browsing history of the user.
 Surprisingly, these extensions are as popular as other extensions on the Chrome store.
-Our analysis thus helps to highlight the privacy risks facing users of browser extensions.
+Our analysis thus helps to highlight the privacy risks faced by users of spying browser extensions.

 Next, we investigated techniques to automatically detect spying extensions using machine learning schemes.
 We found that an extensive set of hand-crafted features used in prior work for detecting malicious extensions are ineffective in our case.
 Instead, we showed that browser API call sequences serve as a robust feature to detect spying extensions.
 Using Recurrent Neural Networks that are best suited for learning patterns in sequential data, we showed that spying extensions can be detected with high precision and recall.
-Our RNN-based classifier identified 65, as yet unknown, spying extensions (which were not used for training the classifier) on the Chrome store.
+Our RNN-based classifier identified 65 new spying extensions (which were not used for training the classifier) on the Chrome store.
 Lastly, we also discussed the potential for deploying our scheme directly on a user's browser for early detection of spying behavior.